ember-engines/ember-engines/guides/02-what-are-engines.md

 The key term here is "logical application".
 That is, an Engine represents a set of functionality and user experiences that could logically be considered an application.
 However, they differ from normal Ember applications in that they are intended to be composed within a parent application in order to create a single, cohesive user experience.

 The oft used example of this is a "blogging" application.
 While a blog itself could be a full-fledged application, you may also wish to use it as a specific subsection of your overall application.
-If you threw a "news feed" engine into that mix, you might get an application sturcture that looks something like this:
+If you threw a "news feed" engine into that mix, you might get an application structure that looks something like this:

 ![Diagram of Application with two Engines](./images/02-app-diagram.png)